CatLover01/Pong-Game-C-/README.md

 How to make it work?
   - Download all files
-  - Open + build the solution (SFML should be included, Raldryniorth said that )
+  - Open + build the solution
   - Run the program

 More information